Broad Curriculum Program | Florence, Italy

 • Housing

-• 10 meal vouchers per week while school is in session (each worth approximately 5 euros)
+• Ten meal vouchers per week while school is in session (each worth approximately 5 euros)

 • Group meals including welcome dinner, dinner on group trips, some holiday dinners, farewell dinner